dceliano/aes/README.md

 Contains test input and output files to prove that the accelerator works on all the different platforms. .bin files are the raw output file before the hexdump, and .txt files are the output after the hexdump.

-Benchmarking and Changing Frequency on the FPGA
+Benchmarking and changing frequencies
 ======
+## Silicon
+The devmem2 program (www.lartmaker.nl/lartware/port/devmem2.c) is used to read and write to the Zynq clock registers. devmem2 must be used as root.
+If you read and write an invalid value, you will kill the board and must reset it via bognor.

+	devmem2 0xF8000120 w    // View current ARM CPU frequency
+	devmem2 0xF8000170 w    // View current FPGA frequency

-To change the FPGA frequency:
+To change the silicon FPGA frequency (default divisor of 0xA):

 	devmem2 0xF8000170 w 0x100400

-Change the number 4 in 0x100400 to change what you divide the frequency by.
-The clock normally runs at 1GHz.
+Change the number 4 in 0x100400 to change what you divide the frequency by (clock normally runs at 1GHz).

-To change the ARM CPU frequency:
+To change the silicon ARM CPU frequency (666MHz by default):

-	devmem2 0xF8000120 w 0x1F000400
+	devmem2 0xF8000120 w 0x1F000200

-ARM normally runs at 666MHz.
+In this case, 2 is the divisor, which must not be 0, 1 or 3.
+A value of 2 means a CPU frequency of 666MHz.
+See Zynq manual page 1583 for more info.

+## Prazor
 To measure reads:

 	./kiwi-ksubs3/kiwi-ksubs3-server/ksubs3.1-server -pio-performance -1000000